Fancy a mini-break in Cambridge, sampling local brews, gourmet burgers and Michelin-starred menus? Check out our A-list of the best eateries in town.

 Opened in 2013 by Richard Holmes and Benny Peverelli, this gastropub serves craft brews from the UK and abroad and a great selection of artisan gins and homemade soft drinks – best enjoyed with a pie or hot Scotch egg.
-The restaurant area offers a more extensive menu, with meat cooked over a charcoal spit roast (the devilled lamb shoulder kebab is amazing).
-A midweek three-course set lunch is a steal at £18.
+The restaurant area offers a more extensive menu, with meat cooked over a charcoal spit roast (try the devilled kebab with marinated pork belly).
+A midweek three-course set lunch is a steal at £26.
 If you’re in a group, it’s worth keeping an eye on the specials board for any sharing dishes.
-Mains from £11.
+Mains from £9.

 Steak & Honour

 In 2017, Steak & Honour added a bricks-and-mortar site to its fleet of street-food vans.
 The offering remains the same: a brioche bun with lettuce, onions, gherkins, mustard, ketchup and a thick, juicy Riverside Beef patty, made from cattle that graze by East Anglian waterways.

 Old Bicycle Shop

 On the site of what claimed to be the first bike shop in Britain (Howes Cycles, which is said to have counted Charles Darwin among its customers), the Old Bicycle Shop is open all day for brunch, lunch, dinner and drinks.
 There's a varied menu, from wild mushroom ramen to fillet steak and chips, and the cocktail list has plenty of tempting options.
 Try 'the fixie', made with Buffalo Trace bourbon, amaretto, lemon and aquafaba.
 Mains from £14.50.